darrenzeng2012/animl/README.md

 <img src=testing/samples/iris-TD-2.png width=320 height=320>

 * **Prediction path**:
 Highlights the decision nodes in which the feature value of single observation passed in argument `X` falls.
-Also gives the values
+Gives feature values of the observation and highlights features which are used by tree to traverse path.

 ```bash
 regr = tree.DecisionTreeRegressor(max_depth=3)  # limit depth of tree